istio/istio.io/content/docs/examples/wip/tutorial/single/index.md

     Skim the service's code.
 Note the "embedded" Web Server and the aspects related to HTTP, such as the headers, the path, the status code.

-1. Run the following command to install the service's dependencies in the directory with the service code and the package file:
+1. Install the service's dependencies in the same folder you used to store the service code and the package file:

     {{< text bash >}}